“He has all the virtuoso velocity and firepower, and then some” – BBC Music Magazine

 His musical interest started as a 3-year-old playing next door’s piano, and from the age of 7 he was performing in front of audiences.
 His training continued with Graham Fitch at the Purcell School, where he also studied violin, viola and composition, giving him a broad appreciation of classical music, and later with Vladimir Ovchinnikov and Peter Feuchtwanger.

 Although primarily a pianist, he is frequently to be found performing on harpsichord, organ, viola or composing at his desk.
 Grimwood is a passionate exponent of the early piano, and has given a recital of Chopin’s Etudes on the composer’s own Pleyel piano.

-As editor Grimwood is currently preparing editions of Field and Henselt for Edition Peters.
+As editor Grimwood is currently preparing editions of John Field and Adolphe von Henselt for Edition Peters.